Ash1mar/RAG_demo/README_minimal_rag_demo.md

 ## What’s New

-- Embeddings‑only Focus Query: when `RESOLVER=embeddings`, the resolver first extracts rule‑high candidates (>=0.8) and uses them as focused queries alongside the full sentence.
+- Embeddings‑only Focus Query: when `RESOLVER=embeddings`, the resolver first extracts high‑confidence rule candidates (>=0.8) and uses them as focused queries alongside the full sentence.
 Scores take the max over these queries, improving alignment for short entity names.
 - Hybrid redefined for Task Q&A: `RESOLVER=hybrid` is now vector‑only and applies the same Focus Query behavior via FAISS (no rule fusion).
+- `hybrid_plus_rules` mode: `RESOLVER=hybrid_plus_rules` keeps vector‑only ranking but lets high‑agreement rules provide a small assist for task ranking and gating (better robustness on terms like “接口”“联调”), while still using Focus Query.
 - Mode‑adaptive thresholds (used when `thresh` is omitted in `/tasks/ask`):
-  - rules: 0.8
+  - `rules`: 0.8
-  - embeddings: 0.45
+  - `embeddings`: 0.45
-  - hybrid: 0.45
+  - `hybrid`: 0.45
-  You can still provide `thresh` explicitly to override.
+  - `hybrid_plus_rules`: 0.45 (with internal split thresholds and margin logic) You can still provide `thresh` explicitly to override.

+In addition, `/tasks/ask` now exposes a lightweight NL→JSON semantic IR:
+- Module `app/services/nl2sql_engine.py` defines `TaskQuerySpec` (intent / person / task / status / time_range / order_by / limit) and the function:
+  - `parse_task_query_nl(q: str) -> TaskQuerySpec`
+- The FastAPI endpoint `/tasks/ask` still uses `TaskQueryEngine` for actual resolution and SQLite queries, but now adds an `nl_ir` field in the JSON response to show the parsed semantic structure.
+This module and the companion `sql_compiler.py` are the entry points for NL→SQL refactoring, which is exercised end‑to‑end via `/db/ask`.